saturdaymp/XPlugins.Notifications/README.md

 Assuming you have an existing Xamarin Forms application the below should get you sending notifications in a couple of minutes.
 If you need further help please check out the ExampleClient projects in the source code.

 ## Platform Specific Setup
-Once you have the NuGet package installed you need to setup a dependency reference in each project you want to us notifications in.
+Once you have the NuGet package installed you need to setup a dependency reference in each project you want to use notifications in.
 This is usually done in the

 ### Android
 For Android you register the NotificatonScheduler in the main activity: